8 March 2017 - Spring Budget - areas particularly relevant to CEIAG

 Improved training is important in forging our way out of this problem, and in particular, training in technical disciplines.
 Upskilling the UK workforce, to be more productive.
 So it is against this background that the Budget includes significant announcements on ‘T-levels’.
 For more about this, and the recommendations of the Lord Sainsbury panel behind it, see the DfE and BIS Post-16 Skills Plan of July 2016.
 This includes an implementation and delivery timeline on page 44.
 Standards are being developed now for first delivery of courses in September 2019.
 The document also details how The Institute for Apprenticeships is to become the Institute for Apprenticeships and Technical Education, with a remit to encompass all technical education.

-In Wednesday’s Budget, the Chancellor pointed out that employers consistently cite a lack of skills as a major concern, and was a bit rude about the current provision: “England’s technical education system is confusing for students, with around 13,000 qualifications available – many of them of little value.” (section 5.3) Hammond’s budget goes on to make this announcement:
+In the Spring 2017 Budget, the Chancellor pointed out that employers consistently cite a lack of skills as a major concern, and was a bit rude about the current provision: “England’s technical education system is confusing for students, with around 13,000 qualifications available – many of them of little value.” (section 5.3) Hammond’s budget goes on to make this announcement:

 “T-levels: 16-19 Technical education – The government will deliver the recommendations of Lord Sainsbury’s panel.
 The government will increase the number of programme hours of training for 16-19 year olds on technical routes by more than 50%, to over 900 hours a year on average, including the completion of a high quality industry work placement during the programme.
 To ensure the routes are well-designed and colleges properly prepared, they will be introduced from 2019-20, increasing funding in line with this roll out, with over £500 million of additional funding invested per year once routes are fully implemented.”